Hoyasumii/avengers-endgame/README.md

 ROCKET: Oh, look.
 It's like a little puppy, all happy and everything.
 [Imitating talking to a puppy] Do you wanna go to space?
 You wanna go to space, puppy?
 I'll get you to space.

-[Cut to everyone facing Nebula in the planning room, and Nat writing notes for
+[Cut to everyone facing Nebula in the planning room, and Nat writing notes for t